roataway/api-documentation/README.md

 Ultimately, we want to devise a straightforward on-boarding process, that would allow stakeholders from other transport networks and cities to provide this service to their passengers with minimal investment of time and resources.

-Last, but not least, we want to encourage hobbyists and kids to tinker with it, just because real world data is more fun to play with!
+Last, but not least, we want to encourage hobbyists and kids to tinker with it, just because real world data is fun to play with!

 Prerequisites